Peng-Protocol/Dexhune-SS/SS/Specifications/ShockSpace.md

 - Status-2
 - Close Price
 - Price at Entry
-- Margin Price
-- Index
 - Position ID
+- Listing Address

+Note : split position data into (5) prep&execute functions.
+Split user params into (2) prep functions.

-User only provides; Entry Price - Initial Margin - Excess Margin - leverage - Stop Loss Price and Take Profit Price.
+User only provides; Listing Address - Entry Price - Initial Margin - Excess Margin - leverage - Stop Loss Price and Take Profit Price.

 The `entry price` is a price stated by the caller.
 If an unexecuted position is cancelled before the entry price is reached it loses to fees.